petarsrepo/buidl-your-own-wallet/README.md

 PRIVATE_KEY_PASS="undefined"
 ```

-### 6. Estimate the gas costs of a transaction from the currently loaded wallet to another of your choice after entering it in the top field of the `Estimate gas costs` section.
+### 6. Estimate the gas costs of a transaction from the currently loaded wallet to another of your choice after entering it in the top field of the `Gas estimate` section.
 You can also download the output as a `JSON` file.

 ```js
 // UI returns